arthurflor23/handwritten-text-recognition/README.md

 ## Parameters

-The project has various command-line parameters that can be used to customize its behavior.
-Here is a list of the available parameters along with their descriptions:
+The project has several command-line parameters that can be used to customize its behavior.
+The list of available parameters is outlined below, along with their descriptions.

 #### Models